Tokyo 2020 Olympic Committee admits postponement realistic option

 The IOC said on Sunday that discussions would be held over the next four weeks.

-The chief executive officer of the Tokyo 2020 organising committee Toshiro Muto, ruled out abandoning the Games altogether.
+The chief executive officer of the Tokyo 2020 organizing committee Toshiro Muto, ruled out abandoning the Games altogether.

 “We are not at all considering cancelling the Olympics,” Muto said.